Yoshi-Hashi: Return to NJPW (2012–present)

 On January 4, 2017, at Wrestle Kingdom 11 in Tokyo Dome, Yoshi-Hashi, Jado and Will Ospreay, participated in the first NEVER Openweight 6-Man Tag Team Championship gauntlet match representing Chaos, however, the team was unsuccessful in winning the title after Jado was pinned by Yujiro Takahashi.
 On January 5, 2017, Yoshi-Hashi pinned Bullet Club member and reigning Ring of Honor (ROH) World Champion Adam Cole in a six-man tag team match, seemingly putting himself in line for a shot at the title.
 Through NJPW's relationship with Revolution Pro Wrestling, Yoshi-Hashi made his debut for the British promotion on January 21, defeating Pete Dunne.
 On February 27, during the second night of the Honor Rising: Japan 2017 events, Yoshi-Hashi unsuccessfully challenged Adam Cole for the ROH World Championship.
 On June 26, Yoshi-Hashi unsuccessfully challenged Minoru Suzuki for the NEVER Openweight Championship.
 From July 17 to August 11, Yoshi-Hashi took part in the 2017 G1 Climax, where he finished second to last in block A with the record of two wins and seven losses.
 On October 15 at the NJPW and ROH co-produced Global Wars: Chicago event, Yoshi-Hashi unsuccessfully challenged Kenny Omega for the IWGP United States Heavyweight Championship.
 At the end of the year, Yoshi-Hashi teamed with Hirooki Goto in the 2017 World Tag League.
 Finishing with a record of four wins and three losses, the team failed to qualify for the finals, after losing to Evil and Sanada in their final round-robin match.

 On August 9, 2020, Yoshi-Hashi, along with fellow Chaos stablemates, Tomohiro Ishii and Hirooki Goto, won the NEVER Openweight 6-Man Tag Team Championship in a tournament final at Summer Struggle in Korakuen Hall.
 This marked the first-ever title win in his wrestling career, 12 years after his debut in NJPW.

-In the 2021 World Tag League, Hiroko Goto & Yoshi Hashi finished top of the single block league with 18 points.
-In the tournament finals, they defeated House of Torture (EVIL & Yujiro Takahashi) (with help from Tomohiro Ishii after Dick Togo interfered) to win the World Tag League tournament.
+In the 2021 World Tag League, Hiroko Goto and Yoshi-Hashi finished top of the single block league with 18 points.
+In the tournament finals, they defeated House of Torture (Evil and Yujiro Takahashi) (with help from Tomohiro Ishii after Dick Togo interfered) to win the World Tag League tournament.
 This would be Goto's third time winning the tournament, but his first as a member of CHAOS.
 This Yoshi-Hashi's first World Tag League win, and his first major tournament victory in New Japan.
-On January 4, 2022, at Wrestle Kingdom 16, Yoshi Hashi and Goto defeated Dangerous Tekkers (Zack Sabre Jr. & Taichi) to win the IWGP World Tag Team titles.
+On January 4, 2022, at Wrestle Kingdom 16, Yoshi-Hashi and Goto defeated Dangerous Tekkers (Zack Sabre Jr. and Taichi) to win the IWGP World Tag Team titles.
 On Night 2, Yoshi-Hashi, Goto and Yoh, failed to capture the NEVER Openweight 6-man Tag Team championships from House of Torture.